Measuring Happiness by Country: A critique on Consumer Research

 An interesting find, however, is that according to their measures, Latin countries tended to be much higher on the list than they should be when taking into consideration their income.

-This phenomenon was analysed by Dr Mariano Rojas, an economist from the University of Puebla in Mexico.
+This phenomenon was analyzed by Dr Mariano Rojas, an economist from the University of Puebla in Mexico.

 His analysis went on to make several points, firstly that the measures are neglecting important aspects of well-being and happiness as seen in Latin America.